< Back to blog

 1. Method

-It offers flexible workflows out of the box like:
+Method offers flexible workflows out of the box like:

 • Lead and customer management.

-• Estimates and invoices.
+• Estimating and invoicing.

 • Online portals.